 Sidney O. Minter is an experienced labor and employment attorney.
 He brings a competitive spirit to each case he handles.
 Providing top-notch customer service to his clients is very important to him.
 As a self-professed problem solver, he works very hard to resolve matters in the most efficient manner possible.

-Minter is a seasoned litigator with experiences in state and federal courts.
+Sidney is a seasoned litigator with experiences in state and federal courts.
 He has successfully tried a number of jury trials.
 He has effectively argued summary judgment motions and motions to dismiss.
-Minter has written and filed many briefs and legal memoranda with various courts—which he is adept at doing.
+Sidney has written and filed many briefs and legal memoranda with various courts—which he is adept at doing.
 He has also, on occasion, represented clients in state and federal courts of appeals.

-In summary, Minter is a hardworking attorney who: (1) is experienced; (2) is competitive; and (3) is passionate about the practice of law and the community-at-large.
+In summary, Sidney is a hardworking attorney who: (1) is experienced; (2) is competitive; and (3) is passionate about the practice of law and the community-at-large.

 Honors & Leadership